Yazidis: Identity

 Yazidi cultural practices are observed in Kurmanji, which is also used by almost all the orally transmitted religious traditions of the Yazidis.
 The Yazidis in the twin villages of Bashiqa and Bahzani speak Arabic as their mother language, however, the now Arab-speaking tribes in Bashiqa and Bahzani, including but not limited to Xaltî, Dumilî and Hekarî, have historically been classified as Kurdish tribes.
 Although almost all Yezidis speak in Kurmanji, their exact origin is a matter of dispute among scholars, even among the community itself as well as among Kurds, whether they are ethnically Kurds or form a distinct ethnic group.
 Yazidis only intermarry with other Yazidis; those who marry non-Yazidis are expelled from their community and are not allowed to call themselves Yazidis.

 Yazidi boy in traditional clothes.
 In Sinjar, male Yazidis used to wear pigtails.

 Some modern Yazidis identify as a subset of the Kurdish people while others identify as a separate ethno-religious group.
 In Armenia and Iraq, the Yazidis are recognized as a distinct ethnic group.
 According to Armenian anthropologist Levon Abrahamian, Yazidis generally believe that Muslim Kurds betrayed Yazidism by converting to Islam, while Yazidis remained faithful to the religion of their ancestors.
 In the fourteenth century, seven of the most prominent Kurdish tribes were Yazidi, and Yazidism was the religion of the Jazira Kurdish principality.
 Some traditional myths of the Yazidis tell that the Yazidis were the children of Adam alone and not of Eve, and thus separate from the rest of humanity.
 In the autonomous Kurdistan Region of Iraq, Yazidis are considered ethnic Kurds and the autonomous region considers Yazidis to be the "original Kurds".
 The sole Yazidi parliamentarian in the Iraqi Parliament Vian Dakhil also stated her opposition to any move separating Yazidis from Kurds.
-Aziz Tamoyan the president of the Yezidi National Union ULE indicate that the term Yazidi is used for a nation and their language is called Ezdiki and their religion is Sharfadin.
+On the contrary, Aziz Tamoyan, the president of the Yezidi National Union ULE, indicated that the term Yazidi is used for a nation and their language is called Ezdiki and their religion is Sharfadin.
 According to the researcher Victoria Arakelova, Yazidism is a unique phenomenon, one of the most remarkable illustrations of ethno-religious identity, centred on a religion the Yazidis call Sharfadin.
 And therefore, it is quite legitimate to speak of the unity of both the Yazidi religious identity and Yazidi ethnicity.

 Yazidis distinguish the name of their community from the name of their religion according to the phrase:

 Miletê min Êzîd ("My nation—the Yazidis.")

 Dîne min Şerfedîn ("My religion—Sharfadin.")

 However, this phrase does not come up in the official qewls (religious hymns), rather, in those qewls where the terms Şerfedîn and Êzîd (Êzî) are mentioned together, the term "Atqat" comes up next to Ezid instead of "Millet".

 Me dîn Şerfedîne û Êzî atqate. ("Our religion is Sherfedin and belief is Ezi.")